 Plan Your Exit With Confidence

 Not every trade is a winner.
 The market is volatile and even the best-laid plans can go awry when a stock behaves erratically.
 It’s important to rely on your thesis and sound logic to time your exit from a position.
-In addition, you can gain stock insights, picks and trends with the experts at Trade of the Day.
-To learn more, sign up for the FREE Trade of the Day e-letter below!

 Are you still within your risk-reward level?
 Has your investment thesis changed?
 What risk do you run by staying in a position?
 Investors need to be critical in evaluating positions that fall outside the original exit strategy.
 Moreover, it’s important to realize that in some cases, it’s okay to take a loss.
 Selling a portfolio dud to offset capital gains, for example.
 Regardless of the situation, every stock exit strategy should include two imperatives: minimize risk and maximize profit.